 - Creative: Creative workplaces cultivate an atmosphere of innovation and imagination.
 This is not limited to artistic fields - any industry can foster creative culture by thinking outside of the box.

-- Supportive: A supportive company culture actively supports their employees by supporting positive relationships and emotional wellbeing.
+- Supportive: A supportive company culture actively supports its employees by supporting positive relationships and emotional wellbeing.

 - Recognition: Do your managers actively offer feedback and support when employees are doing a great job?
 A culture of recognition recognizes when employees go above and beyond.